renesas/renesas-nvidia-tao-integration/README.md

     - Choose both services (NGC Catalog & Helm Chart Registry).
     - Click **Generate Key**, then copy and store it in a safe location to be inputted during next step.

+3. Download the three models from NVIDIA NGC and place them in respective folders.
+Check

-3. Run run the following shell scripts within the untarred directory, its recommended to run them one by one:
+4. Run run the following shell scripts within the untarred directory, its recommended to run them one by one:

     ```sh
     chmod ug+x *.sh